Life Records

+Hup Hup Sdn Bhd, doing business as Life Records, is a Malaysian record label founded in 1949.
+It has subsidiaries in Hong Kong which founded in 1960 and Singapore which founded in 1966.

 History

 According to the company itself it was officially established based in Malaya on as King's Musical Industrial Sdn Bhd, King's Musical Industries Limited and Hup Hup Sdn Bhd.